oscarpedrero/BloodyEncounters/README.md

 <details>
 <summary>Changelog</summary>

+`2.0.4`
+- Bloody.Core dependency removed as dll and added as framework

 `2.0.3`
 - Fixed the bug that the encounter spawn had.
 A new spawn system has been generated to avoid incompatibilities with other mods
 - Fixed bug that caused the BloodyEncounter reward system and death message to also affect the game's default NPC if the NPC Prefab was configured as BloodyEncounter.